tommyfpedersen/verus-login-server/README.md

-This project was created with node.
+## Introduction

-It provides a template for a backend server to allow users to login to websites using VerusID loging.
-Using the Mobile app
+This project is based on monkins1010 https://github.com/monkins1010/verusid-login-template created with nodejs.

-## Available Scripts
+It provides a template for a backend server to allow users to login to websites using VerusID login.

-In the project directory, you can run:
+## Important notes:

-### `node src/index.js`
+1. Change the name of the .env.example file to .env and update the values to your Login servers Identity and PrivateKey.

-## .env file
+2. Make sure you do not upload your Private key to Github.

-please change the name of the .env.example file to .env
+3. This project uses https://github.com/VerusCoin/BitGoJS, which is not the same as https://github.com/BitGo/BitGoJS.

-and update the values to your Login servers Identity and PrivateKey.
+4. You need to use YARN since NPM install will give a denpendency 404 error using https://github.com/VerusCoin/BitGoJS.

-❗❗Make sure you do not upload your Private key to Github.
+## How to run

-the `.gitignore` file has the .env file in, but the example one does not.
+node src/index.js